liveandletbri/food_db/README.md

 For now, you need to create an empty file called `.env`.
 As you read below, you may decide you want to enable [cloud sync](food_db/food_db_app/cloud_sync/README.md), in which case you'll put variables into this file.

 ### Renaming the database
 I have included a database file, [starter-db.sqlite3](food_db/db_data/starter-db.sqlite3), to make cloning this repo and getting started easy.
 The rest app, however, is looking for a file named `db.sqlite3`.
-Copy the starter file and paste it in the same directory, naming the new file `db.sqlite3`.
+Copy the starter file and paste it in the same directory, naming the new file `db.sqlite3` (bash: `cp food_db/db_data/starter-db.sqlite3 food_db/db_data/db.sqlite3`).
 Your app will store its data in this one.
 The file by this name is ignored by git, so you can store changes in your local DB without worrying about checking it into the repo.

 ### Running Docker
 I love Docker compose because you never have to think about if the image is already built and/or if the container exists and has run before.
 As long as there isn't an actively running container, run this to start everything up: `docker compose up --build` (see the note on `--build` [below](#docker)).
 If starts and stops immediately, rather than staying running, you may not have enough hard drive space free.
 Try running `docker logs food-db-django` and look for `Error writing file '/var/lib/mysql/auto.cnf' (OS errno 28 - No space left on device)` (this is the Mac-specific flavor of the error).